Templating System Guide

 {{title|lowercase}}

-inserts the title in all lowercase. - Multiple formatters can be chained (though rarely needed):
+inserts the title in all lowercase. - Example with parameter:

 .